Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Use AWS Backup to create a backup plan.
 Add a backup rule that includes a retention period of 3 months.
 - [x] Set the backup frequency by using a cron schedule expression.
 Assign each DynamoDB table to the backup plan.
 - [ ] Set the backup frequency by using a rate schedule expression.
 Assign each DynamoDB table to the backup plan.

 ### A company needs a security engineer to implement a scalable solution for multi-account authentication and authorization.
 The solution should not introduce additional user-managed architectural components.
 Native AWS features should be used as much as possible.
 The security engineer has set up AWS Organizations with all features activated and AWS IAM Identity Center (AWS Single Sign-On) enabled.
 Which additional steps should the security engineer take to complete the task?

 - [ ] Use AD Connector to create users and groups for all employees that require access to AWS accounts.
-Assign AD Connector groups to AWS accounts and link to the IAM roles in accordance with the employees’ job functions and access requirements.
+Assign AD Connector groups to AWS accounts and link to the IAM roles in accordance with the employees' job functions and access requirements.
 Instruct employees to access AWS accounts by using the AWS Directory Service user portal.
 - [x] Use an IAM Identity Center default directory to create users and groups for all employees that require access to AWS accounts.
-Assign groups to AWS accounts and link to permission sets in accordance with the employees’ job functions and access requirements.
+Assign groups to AWS accounts and link to permission sets in accordance with the employees' job functions and access requirements.
 Instruct employees to access AWS accounts by using the IAM Identity Center user portal.
 - [ ] Use an IAM Identity Center default directory to create users and groups for all employees that require access to AWS accounts.
 Link IAM Identity Center groups to the IAM users present in all accounts to inherit existing permissions.
 Instruct employees to access AWS accounts by using the IAM Identity Center user portal.
 - [ ] Use an IAM Identity Center default directory to create users and groups for all employees that require access to AWS accounts.
 Link IAM Identity Center groups to the IAM users present in all accounts to inherit existing permissions.
 Instruct employees to access AWS accounts by using the IAM Identity Center user portal.

- ### A company has deployed Amazon GuardDuty and now wants to implement automation for potential threats.
-The company has decided to start with RDP brute force attacks that come from Amazon EC2 instances in the company's AWS environment.
-A security engineer needs to implement a solution that blocks the detected communication from a suspicious instance until investigation and potential remediation can occur.
-Which solution will meet these requirements?

-- [x] Configure GuardDuty to send the event to an Amazon Kinesis data stream.
-Process the event with an Amazon Kinesis Data Analytics for Apache Flink application that sends a notification to the company through Amazon Simple Notification Service (Amazon SNS).
-Add rules to the network ACL to block traffic to and from the suspicious instance.
-- [ ] Configure GuardDuty to send the event to Amazon EventBridge.
-Deploy an AWS WAF web ACL.
-Process the event with an AWS Lambda function that sends a notification to the company through Amazon Simple Notification Service (Amazon SNS) and adds a web ACL rule to block traffic to and from the suspicious instance.
-- [ ] Enable AWS Security Hub to ingest GuardDuty findings and send the event to Amazon EventBridge.
-Deploy AWS Network Firewall.
-Process the event with an AWS Lambda function that adds a rule to a Network Firewall firewall policy to block traffic to and from the suspicious instance.
-- [ ] Enable AWS Security Hub to ingest GuardDuty findings.
-Configure an Amazon Kinesis data stream as an event destination for Security Hub.
-Process the event with an AWS Lambda function that replaces the security group of the suspicious instance with a security group that does not allow any connections.

 ### A company has an AWS account that hosts a production application.
 The company receives an email notification that Amazon GuardDuty has detected an Impact:IAMUser/AnomalousBehavior finding in the account.
 A security engineer needs to run the investigation playbook for this security incident and must collect and analyze the information without affecting the application.
 Which solution will meet these requirements MOST quickly?